Nishika-9/Class/README.md

 a.
 Create an instance of the validity class called verify.
 b.
 Call the date method to input a date.
 c.
 Call the check method to verify the validity of the entered date.
-End
+4. End

 D) Leap Year-

-Start
+1. Start
-Include the necessary header files.
+2.Include the necessary header files.
-Define a class calendar.
+3. Define a class calendar.
 a.
 Declare public member variables: dd (day), mm (month), yyyy (year), yy (unused variable).
 b.
 Declare a public member function fun to take input for the date, month, and year.
 i.
 Prompt the user to enter the day, month, and year.
 c.
 Declare a public member function result to check if the entered year is a leap year.
 i.
 Check if the year is divisible by 4 and not divisible by 100, or if it's divisible by 400. ii.
 Display "It is a leap year" if it's a leap year, or "It is not a leap year" if it's not.
-In the main function:
+4. In the main function:
 a.
 Create an instance of the calendar class called leap_year.
 b.
 Call the fun method to input the date, month, and year.
 c.
 Call the result method to determine if the entered year is a leap year.
-End
+5. End